 To make sure the working environment is safe and hygienic, employers are required to make sure they follow regulations and industry-specific guidelines to make sure that their workplace is free of hazards (pose a risk of injury or illness to an employee).
 In order to prevent workplace accidents, employers are supposed to conduct regular risk assessments (also known as safety reviews) to identify health and safety hazards and apply control measures to the hazard.
 In an event that a workplace process involves inherent risk, the employer should apply control measures to minimise the risk.
 For example, if a manufacturing plant has equipment that is potentially dangerous if not used correctly, the employer must ensure that all employees with access to the equipment are properly trained to use it.

 If an employee is harmed in an avoidable accident that was caused by negligence on the part of the employer, this breaches the employer’s duty of care.
-In this case, the employer may be held liable for the employee’s injuries or illness and could owe the employee compensation.
-To claim their compensation, the employee could have to make a workplace accident claim.
-For best results, we would recommend using a personal injury solicitor to handle your claim, as they will be able to offer you legal advice and negotiate to get you an appropriate compensation settlement for your injuries.
+In this case, the employer may be held liable for the employee’s injuries or illness.
+To claim compensation claim against your workplace, we would recommend using a personal injury solicitor to handle your claim, as they will be able to offer you legal advice and negotiate to get you an appropriate compensation settlement for your injuries.

 Most employers take their duty of care very seriously and work hard to ensure that their premises are a safe working environment for their employees.
 If an accident happens due to negligence on the part of an employer, resulting in an employee suffering an injury or illness, the employee may have the right to claim against their employer for negligence.
 A worker may claim against an employer for the following reasons: accidents at work resulting in injury, accidents at work resulting in illness, stress at work, or bullying at work etc. In this guide, we will show you how to make a claim against your workplace for any of the above reasons.

-We will now look at the types of workplace accidents that could happen.
+Before we look at how to compensation claim against your workplace, let’s look at the different types of workplace accidents that could happen.
 We will look at how they could happen and what injuries they could result in.